mhall119/edgex-device-rpi/README.md

 ./build/release/device-rpi --confdir ./examples/<ExampleProject>
 ```

-Be sure to read and follow the setup instructions for the example project before running `device-rpi`
+Be sure to read and follow the setup instructions for the example project before running `device-rpi`.
+See the [Motion Detector](examples/MotionDetector/README.md) example project for more.

 ## Build Docker image: